exercism/docs/building/tracks/syllabus/README.md

 It's perfectly fine to say that something will be introduced in more depth later, and that for now the student just needs to understand this one bit.

 Concepts are understood more deeply in stages and over time.

+## Selecting stories

+A concept exercise always has a story.

+If you're forking an exercise from another track, then the exercise will already have a story.
+In that case, you're all set.

+To see if there are any existing stories you can use or exercises you can fork, check out the [list of stories](docs/building/tracks/stories).

+If you have a concept but no story then our recommendation is to write a small, simple code example that uses the concept that you're introducing.
+Then reverse engineer a story onto the code.
+Keep the story stupidly simple.
+It doesn't have to be good fiction.
+It doesn't need a strong plot or character development.

+Bounce ideas for stories with the Exercism team.
+We have a lot of experience coming up with suitable stories.

+Once you have a story you will likely need to tweak the code a bit to get it to fit the story.